-Sometimes I wish I was nothing; surely that would just be so much easier.
+Sometimes I wish I was nothing; surely, that would just be so much easier.
 I screw up all of the time.
 And I hate it.
 My latest gaffe was killing our simulated patient by causing him to aspirate.
-I’m sure no one else in my group is still perseverating on the events that unfolded during the sim.
+I’m sure no one in my group is still persevering on the events that unfolded during the sim.
 I also really hope that the attending doesn’t remember my mistake or me for that matter.

 Ever yell out the wrong answer in class?
-I know, I do it too.
+I know; I do it too.
 I remember every time.
-So what you say?
+So what, you say?
 So what you were wrong: We’re supposed to be wrong.
 But the thing is, now I don’t want to answer any questions.
 I don’t want to participate in any simulations.
-I don’t want to ask any questions because it reveals how very little I know.
+I don’t want to ask questions because it reveals how little I know.

 I am painting myself into a smaller and smaller corner.
 In danger of standing stock still my whole life, lest I embarrass myself in front of you: my dear family.

 It goes without saying that living your life in such fear of making a mistake is no way to live, let alone get through medical school.
 You have to let your guard down and trust that the people around you are kind and will still like you even if you have no idea what dose of Solu-Medrol to give.

 Personally, I really can’t remember any of the mistakes anyone else has made.
 Who gave a wrong answer or didn’t know something just aren’t things I care about and are not the things that determine whether we’re friends.
 Your Step 1 score will not be etched on your grave.
 No one will remember or care if you honored your internal medicine rotation.